LibrariesHacked/librarieshacked.github.io/_posts/2023-10-03-green-libraries-week.md

 It's [Libraries Week](https://librariesweek.org.uk/) this week, and this year it's branded as Green Libraries Week!

 One of the great cross-sector library projects of recent years has been [Green Libraries](https://www.cilip.org.uk/page/GreenLibraries).
-Led by CILIP, with many partners, it has funded projects across library services, sharing best practice, events, and more.
+Led by CILIP, with many partners, it has supported and funded projects across library services, shared best practice, run events, and more.
 The [Green Libraries Manifesto](https://www.cilip.org.uk/page/GreenLibrariesManifesto) gives library services the opportunity to formally adopt shared principles around sustainability.

 Despite this, there hasn't been any data published that would enable analysis on how libraries contribute to carbon emissions, such as in building energy usage, book transportation and storage, staffing, digital processes (both user and internal), etc. These are all things that can be collected and analysed in order to ultimately reduce emisions, and make services more sustainable.